AmadeusITGroup/otter/packages/@ama-sdk/core/src/plugins/timeout/readme.md

 The timeout can be configured to stop and restart from the beginning depending on events.

 ## Timeout pause/restart mechanism
-You can configure an ``TimeoutPauseEventHandler`` to stop the timeout from throwing errors upon some events.
+You can configure a ``TimeoutPauseEventHandler`` to stop the timeout from throwing errors upon some events.

 One of these example is the Captcha.
-If your user is currently resolving a captcha, the request might not go through until the captcha is fully resolved.
+If your user is currently resolving a Captcha, the request might not go through until the Captcha is fully resolved.
 This is not something you actually want.

 ### Imperva Captcha event
-Today the @ama-sdk/core plugin exposes the ``impervaCaptchaEventHandlerFactory`` that will emit event if a captcha has been displayed on your website.
+Today the @ama-sdk/core plugin exposes the ``impervaCaptchaEventHandlerFactory`` that will emit an event if a Captcha has been displayed on your website.
 It is only compatible with Imperva UI events and can be used as follows:

 ```typescript